-If you haven’t done any of the above and don’t know what Web 3.0 is, you miss out.
+You miss out if you haven’t done any of the above and don’t know what Web 3.0 is.

 If you want to get a better grasp of how Web 3.0 will impact our future, try this short exercise:

 Imagine how your life would have been like today if you had bought Google stocks during the company’s early days when people were still using Yahoo! and AskJeeves for search engines.
-Or, how about if you had bought Bitcoins when a token was trading for merely a few US dollars?
+Or, what if you purchased Bitcoins when a token was trading for merely a few US dollars?

-Like all these revolutionary landmarks in the internet’s timeline, Web 3.0 is a cornerstone that you must be aware of from the very beginning.
+Like all these revolutionary landmarks in the Internet’s timeline, Web 3.0 is a cornerstone you must be aware of from the beginning.
 Otherwise, you will miss out on remarkable opportunities in the future.

 With Web 3.0, the difference is that we are not talking about search engines, social media platforms, or cryptocurrencies.
-We are talking about an omnipresent, trustless, peer-to-peer network that will include all of these features along with technological innovations that we cannot even fathom at the moment.
+Instead, we are talking about an omnipresent, trustless, peer-to-peer network that will include all of these features and technological innovations that we cannot even fathom.

 Welcome to the Ultimate Guide on Web 3.0!

-Before we start peeking into what the future may have on hold for us, let’s take a look back over our shoulder to the early dawn of the internet.
+Before we ponder what the future may hold for us, let’s look over our shoulder at the early dawn of the Internet.